SunLite9/Linux-Container-Runtime/README.md

-**`Container`** (`src/namespaces/`) changed from taking a single `rootfsPath` to an `imageRef` string; `run()` now calls `registry::pull()` first and passes its (already correctly ordered) `layerDirs` straight to `fs::Overlay`, replacing the Phase 2-4 hardcoded single-layer `rootfs/alpine` path entirely. `scripts/fetch-rootfs.sh` and `rootfs/alpine` (from Phase 2) are no longer used by the main flow — kept only as a historical artifact of how the project bootstrapped before a real registry client existed.
+**`Container`** (`src/namespaces/`) changed from taking a single `rootfsPath` to an `imageRef` string; `run()` now calls `registry::pull()` first and passes its (already correctly ordered) `layerDirs` straight to `fs::Overlay`, replacing the earlier hardcoded single-layer `rootfs/alpine` path entirely. `scripts/fetch-rootfs.sh` and `rootfs/alpine` are no longer used by the main flow — kept only as a historical artifact of how the project bootstrapped before a real registry client existed.

-**What's deliberately not implemented:** the image's `config` blob (which holds the image's default `CMD`/`ENTRYPOINT`/`ENV`/working directory) is never fetched or parsed — this runtime always requires an explicit command from the CLI, consistent with how it's worked since Phase 1.
+**What's deliberately not implemented:** the image's `config` blob (which holds the image's default `CMD`/`ENTRYPOINT`/`ENV`/working directory) is never fetched or parsed — this runtime always requires an explicit command from the CLI, consistent with how it has always worked.
 Real Docker uses the config blob to support `docker run alpine` with no command and get a sensible default.
 Also not implemented: private registries, authentication beyond anonymous public-image tokens, and